-Manakeesh is a classic Middle Eastern flatbread recipe often served for breakfast or lunch.
-We took the simple dough recipe and made it super easy.
-Topped with olive oil and za’atar, it’s a delicious, savory bread recipe you’ll look forward to eating!
+Manakeesh is a beloved Middle Eastern flatbread that’s a staple for breakfast or lunch.
+We’ve taken the traditional dough recipe and made it incredibly easy to recreate at home.
+Topped with a drizzle of olive oil and a generous sprinkle of za’atar, this savory bread is an irresistible treat that you’ll find yourself craving again and again!

 What Is Manakeesh?